nyelidl/pKaNET_Cloud/README.md

 ---

-### 🙏 Acknowledgement
+### 🙏 Acknowledgements

+This tool uses:

-This tool uses **[pKaPredict](https://github.com/anastasiafloris/pKaPredict)** as the machine-learning engine for pKa prediction.
+- **[pKaPredict](https://github.com/anastasiafloris/pKaPredict)** — for machine-learning based pKa prediction.
+- **[Machine-learning meets pKa (czodrowskilab)](https://github.com/czodrowskilab/Machine-learning-meets-pKa)** — for research and methodology inspirations in ML-based pKa estimation.

-Thank you to the authors and maintainers for providing this open-source pKa prediction package.
+Thank you to the authors and maintainers of these open-source projects for providing valuable foundations for this tool.

 ---